-The worst form of adulteration is whey protein that has melamine or urea, which are also nitrogen rich.
+The worst form of adulteration is whey protein that has melamine or urea, which are also nitrogen-rich.
 These commonly come from Chinese raw material suppliers.
 Urea is a waste product to humans and melamine is used to make plastic and fertilizer.
 It has been shown to cause direct urinary tract and kidney damage to infants when melamine containing whey protein is used in their formulas.
 Good stuff, right?

 Even if a clean, pure whey protein is used, one has to be concerned with the level of processing it undergoes.
-Amino acids make up peptides which make up proteins.
+Amino acids make up peptides that make up proteins.
 Proteins are absorbed after the body chops them up into groups of peptides.
 These 2-3 peptide long groups absorb really well from the GI tract.